mkamil92/3D-object-estimation-deep-learning/README.md

 # 3D Object Estimation Using Deep Learning and Geometric Constraints

-This repository presents a technique for **3D object estimation** from a single image.
-Our approach combines **deep convolutional neural networks** with **geometric constraints** derived from 2D bounding boxes to generate accurate and robust 3D bounding boxes.
+In this repository i explain a technique for **3D object estimation** from a single image.
+My approach combines **deep convolutional neural networks** with **geometric constraints** derived from 2D bounding boxes to generate accurate and robust 3D bounding boxes.
 The proposed technique has been evaluated using a subset of the **KITTI dataset**.

 ---